-Shared tokens give you the option to share Kibana dashboards and visualizations with stakeholders who don’t have access to your Logz.io account.
+Shared tokens give you the option to share OpenSearch Dashboards objects and visualizations with stakeholders who don't have access to your Logz.io account.

 Note that also non-admin users of your account will be able to use the account's shared tokens.

 A shared token has access to all of its account logs.
-When using a shared token, it is better not to rely on the Kibana filters applied to the dashboard or visualizations being shared.
+When using a shared token, it is better not to rely on the OpenSearch Dashboards filters applied to the dashboard or visualizations being shared.
 Instead, it is best to limit access at the token level using token filters.

 These best-practice recommendations will help you keep your data secure when using shared tokens: